Alcohol

-Many studies show women who drink alcohol have an increased risk of breast cancer [21].
+Women who drink alcohol have an increased risk of breast cancer [24].

-Learn about alcohol use in the teen years and breast cancer risk.
+Learn about alcohol use in the teen years and breast cancer risk

 Learn about alcohol and breast cancer survival.